ari-dasci/S-EvoPruneDeepTL/README.md

    where:

    * dataset names the dataset to analyze.
-   * the GA configuration could be the one used for the one layer approach, configGA.csv, or the both layer approach, named confiGAConsecutive.csv.
+   * the GA configuration could be the one used for the one layer approach, configGA.csv, or the both layer approach, named configGAConsecutive.csv.
    * numberExecution referes to the number of execution that we are carrying out.